 There are many ski resorts in Japan.
 Although it is very difficult to narrow down the recommended places from among them, the following ski resorts are popular especially for foreign tourists, and there are also many English displays.
 Snow quality is also good, so if you visit these ski resorts, you will surely be able to make a good memory.

 Niseko is the leading ski resort in Japan.
 It is about 3 hours to 3 hours 30 minutes from New Chitose Airport in Hokkaido.
 The snow quality of Niseko is very good, it is very big and very popular.
 Especially crowded with skiers from abroad such as Australia.
 If you want to go to Japan's best ski resort, I would recommend either this Niseko or Hakuba in Nagano Prefecture.
 If you want to see sightseeing in Sapporo, you should go to Niseko.
 If you want to see the best mountain area in Japan, you'd better go to Hakuba.
-For more information on Niseko please see the following article.
+For more information on Niseko please see the following articles.

 Niseko!
 Best Things to do in winter, spring, summer, autumn